Pushpajekumar/workspace-luancher/README.md

 - **Create Workspaces:** Organize your URLs into different workspaces based on projects, topics, or any other criteria.
 - **Add URLs to Workspaces:** Easily add URLs to your workspaces to create sets of related websites.
 - **Launch Workspaces:** Open all the URLs within a workspace in new tabs with a single click.
-- **Customizable Icons:** Add a touch of personality to your extension with customizable icons for each workspace.

 ## Installation